gustavohenrique/guia-para-times-tecnicos/content/doc.md

 Chamamos esse tipo de documento de **ADR** (Architecture Decision Record) e eles devem ser escritos conforme o exemplo abaixo:

  **Create our initial home page**
- _Create the brainn's home page containing only the animated logo._
+ _Create the company's home page containing only the animated logo._

 - **Status** : accepted
 - **Context** : We don't have enough information and content to put on our site.
 We just have a logo.